adl-lang/adl/doc/serialization.md

 }
 ```

-could have have either field active, (but not both),  eg
+could have have either discriminator active, (but not both),  eg

 ```
 { "field1" : 42 }